 The total which these countries alone took from citizens’ taxes to spend on weapons was a sum 1,210 billion dollars – equivalent to taking $159 dollars each from every man, woman, AND child on the planet.

-In America alone, to account for the taxes diverted from other uses to the war machine … just in 2019… was equal to demanding from every American man, woman and child the amount of $US 36,860.
+In America alone,… just in 2019… taxes diverted from other uses to the war machine and womd amounted to the equivalent of $US 36,860 being extracted from every man, AND woman AND child in the U.S.

 This is why the needs of the American people for basic health-care, education and infrastructure are not being met, and while few insist on universal health care, many insist on the right for citizens to buy weapons for use within the country of a type intended to kill none but fellow citizens.
 And they do.
 In the past five months alone, American citizens have committed mass murder at a regular rate of between 26-28 incidents a month… it is quite literally a daily occurrence.

 As I write these paragraphs, the number of registered Covid-19 deaths is 106,000 and it is no secret that the figures are being fudged.
 American care-homes and meat-packing plants have taken the course of refusing to release figures – as a matter of “commercial privacy”.
 Numbers released by China are often doubted.
 Russia is not introducing wide-spread testing apparently from the same idea as Trump expressed, ” if you don’t test, you have no case numbers”.
 Most countries are omitting numbers from jails, from migrant-refugee camps, and more… Here’s the evidence about military spending…